TheDataMine/geddes-kubernetes-deployment/README.md

 4. Locally develop and test Docker image
 5. Create a project or namespace on `geddes-registry`, or find an existing one to contribute to
 6. Tag and push local Docker image to `geddes-registry` project or namespace
-7. Create robot account on `geddes-registry`, if necessary
-8. Create a project or namespace on Rancher, or find an existing one to contribute to
+7. Create a project or namespace on Rancher, or find an existing one to contribute to
-9. Add your registry to a project or namespace on Rancher
+8. Add your registry to a project or namespace on Rancher
-10. Add robot account to Rancher
+9. Add robot account to Rancher
-11. Use registry in a deployment on Rancher
+10. Use registry in a deployment on Rancher

 ## Install Necessary Software on your Computer